Trisoralen Side Effects

 Generic Name: trioxsalen

-Note: This page contains side effects data for the generic drug trioxsalen.
-It is possible that some of the dosage forms included below may not apply to the brand name Trisoralen.
+Note: This document contains side effect information about trioxsalen.
+Some of the dosage forms listed on this page may not apply to the brand name Trisoralen.

 Applies to trioxsalen: oral tablet

-As well as its needed effects, trioxsalen (the active ingredient contained in Trisoralen) may cause unwanted side effects that require medical attention.
+Along with its needed effects, trioxsalen (the active ingredient contained in Trisoralen) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-If any of the following side effects occur while taking trioxsalen, check with your doctor immediately:
+Check with your doctor immediately if any of the following side effects occur while taking trioxsalen:

 - Blistering and peeling of skin